namanjaiin/namanjaiin-cloud/README.md

 and CloudTrail, resulting in a 70% reduction in security incidents and ensuring 100% compliance with organizational security standards.

-## Cloud DevOps Trainee at SourceFuse TechnologiesㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤㅤMarch 2022 - Aug 2024
+## Cloud DevOps Trainee at SourceFuse TechnologiesㅤㅤㅤㅤㅤㅤMarch 2022 - Aug 2024
 - Developed and maintained project documentation workflows that integrate JIRA and Confluence, improved communication clarity, and streamlined workflow management between cross-functional teams, contributing to an increase in project delivery efficiency 30%.